Managing Director – Engineering Services

 The six divisions of the Engineering Services Bureau are organized into two different groups: Program Delivery and Engineering Design & Maintenance.

-The Program Delivery Group includes Program Management, Construction Management, Surveys, and Project Controls, and a team of about 135 managers, engineers, inspectors, surveyors, technicians and support staff are responsible for on-time and within-budget completion of the most extensive capital program in the Port of Long Beach's history.
+The Program Delivery Group includes Program Management, Construction Management, Surveys and Project Controls, and a team of about 135 managers, engineers, inspectors, surveyors, technicians and support staff are responsible for on-time and within-budget completion of the most extensive capital program in the Port of Long Beach’s history.
 The Port is completing a $4 billion investment program this decade to modernize its facilities to maximize efficiency, meet Green Port environmental standards, and accommodate the much larger and more efficient vessels entering the Pacific fleet in order to increase competitiveness for decades to come.
-Construction projects include the state-of-the-art Middle Harbor container terminal and other terminals, the replacement of the Gerald Desmond Bridge, roadway, channel, dock and extensive rail improvements.
+Construction projects include the state-of-the-art Middle Harbor Container Terminal and other terminals, the replacement of the Gerald Desmond Bridge, and roadway, channel dock and extensive rail improvements.

-The Design & Maintenance Group includes an approximately 40-member professional and technical team responsible for multiple, simultaneous in-house design projects, producing technical reports, studies, plans and specifications.
-The maintenance team, averaging 90 members, is responsible for upkeep of Port-owned infrastructure, including – but not limited to – buildings, roadways, waterfront structures, waterways, utilities, landscaping, lighting, and the Port's Vehicle Fleet and Green Operations.
+The Design & Maintenance Group includes an approximately 40-member professional and technical design team responsible for multiple, simultaneous in-house design projects, producing technical reports, studies, plans and specifications.
+The maintenance team, averaging 90 members, is responsible for upkeep of Port-owned infrastructure, including – but not limited to – buildings, roadways, waterfront structures, waterways, utilities, landscaping, lighting, and the Port's vehicle fleet and green operations.

-Earlier in his career, Mr. Gamette was a Project Manager assigned to the Port of Long Beach by two different contractors since 1998 – Pacific Edge Engineering (1999-2003) and McLaren/Hart Environmental Engineering (1998-1999).
+Earlier in his career, Mr. Gamette was a Project Manager assigned to the Port of Long Beach by two different contractors – Pacific Edge Engineering (1999-2003) and McLaren/Hart Environmental Engineering (1998-1999).

 He is currently serving on the Board of the California Marine and Navigation Conference, an organization formed to garner federal support for the system of California ports, and is also an active member of the American Society of Civil Engineers (ASCE) Coasts, Oceans, Ports, and Rivers Institute (COPRI).